Skip to content

 After setup: Adding invariants

-The generated spec has components and flows — you add invariants to enforce boundaries:
+The generated spec has components and flows.
+The intended workflow is to review that model in a planning/design session, then add invariants to enforce boundaries:

 ag